cvicens/imp-exp-ocp-utils/from-image-stream/README.md

 Once in the destination machine, make sure pre-requisites (yq and jq binaries installed and in PATH) are met before going on.

-Login as an admin user, then run our `02-push-remote-images.sh` providing the name of the image-stream file and the name of the destination namespace where we want to have our image-stream.
+Login as an admin user, then run our `02-push-remote-images.sh` providing the name of the image-stream file and the name of the destination namespace where we want to have our image-stream (if the namespace is not `openshift` then you have to give permissions to pull images from that namespace).

 ```
 oc login https://master.example.com -u admin -p password

-./02-push-remote-images.sh redhat-openjdk-image-stream.yaml lab-infra
+./02-push-remote-images.sh redhat-openjdk-image-stream.yaml `lab-infra`

 ```